unicornultrafoundation/subnet-node/core/vpn/stream/README.md

 # VPN Stream Package

-This package manages P2P streams and multiplexing for the VPN system.
+This package manages P2P streams for the VPN system, focusing on stream pooling and health monitoring.

 ## Components